-- Introduction to the Colorado Academic Standards (PDF)
+- Know the Difference: Standards vs. Curriculum (PDF)

 The frequently asked questions are grouped into categories for easier navigation.
 This section continues to be updated.
 Please check back often for additional information!